Curious as to what this is? Well if you haven't heard of us by now hopefully this FAQ we scribbled down might help...

 Then you are a stupid-head.
 That isn't what this is for.

-Yes.
-All attachments - pictures, binary files, etc. - are stripped out (you can never catch a virus from an email at Mailinator).
-Other rejection criteria include email size and too many recipients.
-Additionally, there are a variety of other filters that we use to protect us from bad people.
+Not many, actually.
+You cannot see attachments when the mail arrives @mailinator, but it is still there.
+You can discover it by forwarding it to a regular email address.
+But we do try to avoid some more insidious spam.
+Some rejection criteria include email size and too many recipients.
+There are a variety of other filters that we use to protect us from bad people.
 Any email that Mailinator isn't happy with will never make it into the system.

 The official policy is something like:

 Expect that any email you send or have sent here can and will be viewed by anyone.
 Mailinator/ManyBrain does not ask for or require any of your personal information.
 Simply put, anyone can read anyone else's email here.
 By design, there is simply no way to insure only you have access to any given email.